girirajanlab/CN_Learn/README.md

 # Software Requirements
 Given the number of softwares/tools required to run the four individual CNV calling algorithms prior to running CN-Learn, every software/tool required to run CN-Learn end-to-end has been packaged into a Docker image.
-If the user chooses to make use of Docker to run CN-Learn, Docker must first be installed on the host machine.
-Follow the steps provided in the [instructions](https://docs.docker.com/install/) page to install Docker for the specific Linux distribution installed on the host machine.
-Once the installation is successful, the following command can be run to test the installation.
-If successful, the following command will return the current version of the docker installed on the host machine.
+If the user chooses to make use of Docker to run CN-Learn, [Docker](https://www.docker.com/) must first be installed on the host machine.
+Please follow the steps provided in the [instructions](https://docs.docker.com/install/) page to install Docker for the specific Linux distribution installed on the host machine.
+If the installation is successful, the following command will return the current version of docker installed on the host machine.

 > **docker version**